deeecent/decentpoems/README.md

 ## Technical Details

-In order to generate the random word, the contract interacts with the VRF from Chainlink.

-As a fallback, it's possible to switch to a blockhash based word generation.
+- In order to generate the random word, the contract interacts with the VRF from Chainlink.
+(As a fallback, it's possible to switch to a blockhash based word generation.)
+- The dapp supports the Sequence wallet.
+- The dapp on IPFS as well, using NFT Storage.
+This makes sure that our content is permanently pinned and available through the Filecoin network.
+- The dapp is accessible via IPNS.
+We set our DNS records according to the DNSLink specifications.

 ---